 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+2.1, 2.5, 2.6, 4.1, 4.8

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+The most difficult step is maintaining mice in a motivated state (Step 4.8).
+Use of the brush is most effective including applying the brush before mice reach the base of the treadmill.

 5. Will the filming need to take place in multiple locations?
 (Y/N) NO